White Wine Matches

 White Wine Temperature Matters

 If your Chardonnay tastes boring, it might just be too cold.
 Give it fifteen minutes on the counter and taste again.
-You might be surprised.
+You might be surprised at the difference.

 Explore Wine Styles